mittagessen/kraken/docs/ketos.rst

                                                         training sets with more lines than the command line can process.
 Can be used more than once.
 -e, --evaluation-files                                  File(s) with paths to evaluation data.
 Overrides the `-p` parameter.
 -f, --format-type                                       Sets the training and evaluation data format.
-                                                        Valid choices are 'path', 'xml' (default), 'alto' and 'page'.
+                                                        Valid choices are 'path', 'xml' (default), 'alto', 'page', or binary.
-                                                        In `alto` and `page` XML mode all data is extracted from XML files containing both baselines and a link to source images.
+                                                        In `alto`, `page`, and xml mode all data is extracted from XML files containing both baselines and a link to source images.
                                                         In `path` mode arguments are image files sharing a prefix up to the last extension with JSON `.path` files containing the baseline information.
---preload / --no-preload                                Hard enable/disable for training data preloading.
-Preloading
-                                                        training data into memory is enabled per default for sets with less than 2500 lines.
+                                                        In `binary` mode arguments are precompiled binary dataset files.
+--augment / --no-augment                                Enables/disables data augmentation.
---threads                                               Number of OpenMP threads when running on CPU.
-Defaults to min(4, #cores).
+--workers                                               Number of OpenMP threads and workers used to perform neural network passes and load samples from the dataset.
 ======================================================= ======

 From Scratch
 ~~~~~~~~~~~~

 The absolute minimal example to train a new recognition model from a number of
-PAGE XML documents is similar to the segmentation training:
+ALTO or PAGE XML documents is similar to the segmentation training:

 .. code-block:: console

-        $ ketos train training_data/*.png
+        $ ketos train -f xml training_data/*.xml

 Training will continue until the error does not improve anymore and the best
-model (among intermediate results) will be saved in the current directory.
+model (among intermediate results) will be saved in the current directory; this
+approach is called early stopping.

 In some cases, such as color inputs, changing the network architecture might be
 useful: